Skip to main content

 But, if Gate overdrive voltage (Vdd - Vt) has reduced such that the decrease in threshold voltage effect dominates and delay decreases with the increases in temperature.

-So, at 65nm and below, the threshold voltage (Vt) has not been reduced much but the supply voltages has reduced considerably to cater low leakage power concerns.
+below nodes, the threshold voltage (Vt) has not been reduced much but the supply voltages has reduced considerably to cater low leakage power concerns.
 The result is that the gate overdrive voltage (Vdd - Vt) has reduced and thus more prominent temperature inversion effects are observed.

 Fig 1: Temperature inversion at different voltages and for different Vt flavors.